Lucas-Palomo/rango-event-caller/README.md

 #### Invoke Feature

-That is a small feature to work with Event Caller.
+This is a small and powerful feature to handle functions with Event Caller.

 ```typescript
 invoke(Object(Class), functionName, argument) // <= Invoke Function